Bordered manifolds with torus boundary and the link surgery formula: Introduction

 We also prove several important technical results about the link surgery formula of Manolescu and Ozsv\'{a}th \cite{MOIntegerSurgery}.
-We recall that the link surgery formula requires, for each knot component $K_i\subset L$, a choice of embedded arc $\lambda_i\subset S^3$ which connects two basepoints on $K_i$.
+We recall that the link surgery formula requires, for each knot component $K_i\subset L$, a choice of embedded arc $\scA_i\subset S^3$ which connects two basepoints on $K_i$.
 We furthermore require the arcs to be pairwise disjoint and to be disjoint from $L$ except at their endpoints.
 We call any such collection $\scA$ a \emph{system of arcs}.
 To a system of arcs, Manolescu and Ozsv\'{a}th's construction produces a chain complex $\cC_{\Lambda}(L,\scA)$.
-In our present setting, the system of arcs $\scA$ can be viewed as being a piece of auxiliary data in the construction of the complex $\cC_{\Lambda}(L,\scA)$ and the type-$D$ module $\cX_{\Lambda}(L,\scA)^{\cL}.$ Manolescu and Ozsv\'{a}th focus on the case that the arcs $\scA$ are isotopic to subarcs of $L$.
-We say that such arcs are \emph{alpha} or \emph{beta-parallel} (depending on their orientation relative to that of $L$).